How the Patriots' BS Underdog Mentality Has Fueled a Super Bowl Run

 In one back corner, behind makeshift curtains that were used for the presentation of the Lamar Hunt Trophy earlier, is cornerback Stephon Gilmore, with hardly any space to change.
 He's in pain.
 Grimacing after a long night of shutting down Travis Kelce.
 "Everything" hurts, he says.
 Then, he smiles.
 Gilmore assures his body will feel much better tomorrow.

 Around the corner, receiver Phillip Dorsett calls Julian Edelman a "warrior."
 Four times.
 Then, Edelman himself appears.
 He looks the part but doesn't sound it.
 There are red marks covering his arms from yet another playoff beating.
 With a fist held up to his lumberjack beard, he coughs a deep, scratchy cough from the back of his throat twice.
-After not saying much, he ties his shoes, single-knotted, and struts out.
+He doesn't say much to anyone, ties his shoes single-knotted and struts out.
 Right when the valiant underdog himself struts in.

 Tom Brady.
-He takes a moment to relax after aw-shucks-ing through another press conference.
+He takes a moment to relax on one of the remaining stools after aw-shucks-ing through another press conference.

 Brady is responsible for all of this—for creating this alternate universe.
 The one where winning an AFC championship gets treated like a satisfying preseason win, because they're not done yet.
 The one where nothing's taken for granted, ever.
 The one where everyone you talk to seems to feel doubted, slighted, dismissed.
 Insists they're an underdog.